 What is a Heritage Breed?

 The term “Heritage Breed” is commonly heard nowadays.
 However, not too many years ago it was a rarity in itself.
 At first, we thought it was just some new fad aimed at homesteader-types.
-Come to find out, it’s about history and its preservation.
+Come to find out, it’s about preserving history.

 “Heritage” breeds are quite simply the older breeds that fell out of favor over the generations.
 These were the common breeds on small farms before the age of large, industrialized operations.
 Why in such peril, you may ask.
 The short answer to a question that usually winds up a lengthy discussion is… money.
 As livestock moved from being kept on pasture to confinement facilities, producers began selecting and breeding for qualities enabling stock to grow faster and larger in such environments.